Podcastindex-org/podcast-namespace/README.md

    (optional | multiple)

    This element specifies a point in time during the podcast that can be linked to directly and optionally supplemented with additional content.

+   Attributes:

-   `start` is required to identify the starting point of the chapter within the podcast.
+   - `start` (required) Used to identify the starting point of the chapter within the podcast.
 Start time is expressed as seconds since the start time of the podcast.
-   `title` is optional and is used as a user facing identifier for this chapter.
+   - `title` (optional) Used as a user facing identifier for this chapter.
-   `href` is optional and points to additional user facing content.
+   - `href` (optional) Points to a url containing additional user facing content, like an image or wiki entry.
-   `type` is optional but it is strongly encouraged if `href` is used so that clients can handle the chapter content appropriately.
+   - `type` (optional) This attribute is strongly encouraged if `href` is used so that apps can handle the external chapter content appropriately.

 - **\<podcast:location latlon="[latitude,longitude]" (osmid="[OSM type][OSM id]")>**[CountryCode(|Locality)]**\</podcast:location>**